neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 ### `jobs.<job-id>.name`

 **Optional** Allows you to specify a job's name.
-This name becomes a part of the job's internal hostname and exposed HTTP URL, and the job can then be controlled by its name through the low-level `neuro` tool.
+This name becomes a part of the job's internal hostname and exposed HTTP URL, and the job can then be controlled by its name through the low-level `apolo` tool.

 The name is completely _optional_.